What is the meaning of life -why are we here?

 The Meaning and Purpose of Life

 "The meaning of life is to prepare to be with God in heaven." -It is really that simple.
-Or, perhaps you may prefer Father John Corapi's straightforward statement- "In the end, there is Heaven and Hell.
+Or, perhaps you may prefer Father John Corapi's straightforward statement- "In the end, there is Heaven or there is Hell.
 Period.
 Exclamation point!"

 In other words, our lives here on earth are but a pilgrimage to our everlasting destination, which is to be forever united with God in heaven, or forever separated from Him in Hell.